English

 Fares : 1,50 euros

-The cave is accesible from the motorway A89 by the exits 16 (from Bordeaux) and 17 (from de Brive, Paris ou Clermont-Ferrand).
+The cave is accessible from the A89 motorway via exits 16 (coming from Bordeaux) and 17 (coming from Brive, Paris, or Clermont-Ferrand).

-The cave is at 4 km southern the village of Rouffignac by the road D32.
+The cave is located 4 km south of the village of Rouffignac, following the D32.

 - The tour lasts approximately 1 hour and 10 minutes.